How to Merge Visio Files in Java: Comprehensive Guide to Using GroupDocs.Merger for VSTM Files

 Merger merger = new Merger(initialFilePath);

-Explanation: The Merger object is initialized with the primary VSTM file, which acts as the base for subsequent merges.
+Explanation: The Merger object starts with the primary VSTM file, which becomes the base document for subsequent merges.

 merger.join("YOUR_DOCUMENT_DIRECTORY/SAMPLE_VSTM_2");